Nico15037/fancy-discord-github-commits/README.md

 ### webhook "user profile"
 These all DO matter and are basically the "profile" of the "person" posting
-and unfortunately I can't find a way to just do it in the workflow file
+and unfortunately I can't find a way to just do it in the workflow file so everything's in one place
-(like how the lame default github webhook forcefully does it)
+(like how the lame default github webhook presumably does it)

 ### embed thumbnail
 I tried to see if there was a way to use a file in the repo for the embed thumbnail